-(b) Staff leaves in place actions that affect any case other than the case being closed.
+(b) CSS staff leaves in place actions that affect any case other than the case being closed.

 14. Upon case closure, CSS removes the Family Violence Indicator (FVI) from the child(ren) on the case.
 To request FVI removal, CSS staff follows the Case Closure Application Training Minute available on the CSS InfoNet.

-15. (a) When a 60 Day Closure Letter was sent, CSS finance staff:
+15. (a) When a 60 Day Closure Letter is sent, CSS finance staff:

 (1) sets the child support accrual end date on the Obligation Information Per Child page of the OBLU screen in OSIS, as the last day of the month following the 60-calendar day period; or